biobakery/humann/readme.md

 NOTE: By default HUMAnN2 runs rapsearch2 for translated alignment.
 If usearch is selected for translated alignment, provide a database that has been formatted for usearch.

 ### Updating the environment ###
-Once HUMAnN2 is downloaded, we now need to add the location of the code to the paths.
+Once HUMAnN2 is downloaded, add the location of the code to the paths.
 Type these commands or include them in your .bashrc file.

 ```